polakowo/yelp-3nf/README.md

 The model consists of 15 tables as a result of normalizing and joining 6 tables provided by Yelp, 1 table with demographic information and 2 tables with weather information.
 The schema is closer to a Snowflake schema as we have two fact tables - *reviews* and *tips* - and many dimensional tables with multiple levels of hierarchy and many-to-many relationships.
 Some tables keep their native keys, while for others we generated monotonically increasing ids.
 Rule of thumb: Use generated keys for entities and composite keys for relationships.
 We also casted timestamps and dates into Spark's native data types to be able to import them into Amazon Redshift in a correct format.

-For more details on certain fields, visit [Yelp Dataset JSON](https://www.yelp.com/dataset/documentation/main)
+For more details on certain fields, visit [Yelp Dataset JSON](https://www.yelp.com/dataset/documentation/main) or  [table_definitions.yml](https://github.com/polakowo/yelp-3nf/blob/master/data-pipelines/redshift/airflow/dags/configs/table_definitions.yml)

 #### *businesses*